-The parents would sneak out of bed on Christmas Eve to hide the Christmas Pickle among the maze of ornaments and lights already on the tree.
-The greenish color of the ornament usually disguised itself well in the Christmas tree, making it harder to find.
+For the pickle on the Christmas tree tradition, parents sneak out of bed on Christmas Eve to hide the Christmas pickle among the maze of ornaments and lights already on the tree.
+The greenish color of the ornament usually disguises itself well in the Christmas tree, making it harder to find.

-On Christmas morning, all the children in the house would scramble out of bed to be the first one to find the pickle-shaped ornament in the tree.
-Of course, the first child to find the Christmas Pickle received an extra present for finding the prized ornament!
+On Christmas morning, all the children in the house scramble out of bed to be the first one to find the pickle-shaped ornament in the tree.
+Of course, the first child to find the Christmas pickle receives an extra present for finding the prized ornament.

-Although most Christmas enthusiasts believe that the Christmas Pickle tradition began in Germany, an alternate theory regarding the Christmas Pickle tradition attributes the custom to a Civil War soldier named John Lower.
+One theory regarding the Christmas Pickle tradition attributes the origin to a Civil War soldier named John Lower.